NbAiLab/notram/guides/flax.md

 git config --global user.name "Per E Kummervold" git config --global user.email "per@capia.no"

-#Make sure username and password will then be stored globally after first login
-git config --global credential.helper store

 #!!Following this, it is a good idea to make a push to the git, just to make sure your username is saved.
 If not, the scripts below might crash after the first epoch